megansmithmath/megansmithmath.Github.io/projects.md

 #### [SQL: Financial Data](https://www.linkedin.com/pulse/increasing-graduation-rates-analysis-massachusetts-public-megan-smith/){:target="_blank"}
 [<img src="images/0 Finance Cover Photo.png?raw=true"/>](https://www.linkedin.com/pulse/increasing-graduation-rates-analysis-massachusetts-public-megan-smith/){:target="_blank"}
 Utilized **SQL** to create **queries** analyzing loans and grants from the World Bank Group to accomplish the following objectives:
-- Determine what countries have the highest number of transactions and owe the most to the IDA
+- Determine what countries have the highest number of transactions and owe the most to the International Development Association (IDA)
-- Find the range of interest rates in the loans the IDA has issued
 - Investigate transactions made with Uganda to determine what kinds of projects they are investing in